 They are less processed and will provide you with more nutrients.

-Yet, some of the energy supplements can be a good source of convenient energy.
+Yet, some of the energy supplements such as Yuri Energy Greens can be a good source of convenient energy.

 Good pre-run fuel includes: